-Celia fell in love with the patent process after inventing a unique adhesive in the W.R.
-Grace laboratory, where she worked full-time while studying mechanical engineering.
-Seeing how much Celia enjoyed the complex process of obtaining a patent for her invention, the in-house patent attorney suggested she join the patent department.
-After becoming registered with the U.S. Patent and Trademark Office as a patent agent, she went back to school to study law while continuing to work full time at W.R.
+A manufacturing engineer, Celia first experienced the patent process after inventing a unique adhesive while working in a laboratory formulating specialty adhesives.
+After becoming registered with the U.S. Patent and Trademark Office as a patent agent, she studied law while learning patent practice in-house at W.R.
 Grace and later at Fish & Richardson, a major intellectual property firm in Boston.
-In 1994 she graduated cum laude from Suffolk University Law School and became a member of the Massachusetts Bar.

 • Consumer products

 • Medical devices and treatments